crypt0rr/kb/content/tools/framework/impacket/wmiexec-py/index.md

   -k                    Use Kerberos authentication.
 Grabs credentials from ccache file (KRB5CCNAME) based on target parameters.
 If valid credentials cannot be found, it will use the ones specified in the command line
   -aesKey hex key       AES key to use for Kerberos Authentication (128 or 256 bits) -dc-ip ip address     IP Address of the domain controller.
 If ommited it use the domain part (FQDN) specified in the target parameter
+  -target-ip ip address
+                        IP Address of the target machine.
+If omitted it will use whatever was specified as target.
+This is useful when target is the NetBIOS name and you cannot resolve it
   -A authfile           smbclient/mount.cifs-style authentication file.
 See smbclient man page's -A option.
   -keytab KEYTAB        Read keys for SPN from keytab file
 ```